NET-Training-7/.NET-Training-7-Samuel/README.md

     1.Create a html page to display data for at least 5 countries in a table.
 Apply bootstrap designs to that table.

+    2. Create  a page containing a form to alow users to enter their details like:
+                 2.1.
+Name
+                 2.2.
+Address
+                 2.3.
+Gender
+                 2.4.
+Contact
+                 2.5.
+DOB
+                 2.6.
+Biography
+                 2.7.
+Subit button

+    > Use bootstrap design to style your elements